History of ethics: Kantian ethics

 Immanuel Kant, in the 18th century, argued that right and wrong are founded on duty, which issues a Categorical Imperative to us, a command that, of its nature, ought to be obeyed.
 An action is only truly moral if done from a sense of duty, and the most valuable thing is a human will that has decided to act rightly.
 To decide what duty requires, Kant proposes the principle of universalizability: correct moral rules are those everyone could adopt.

 Kant's philosophy marks a number of important conceptual shifts in philosophical thinking about ethics.
 Kant argues that questions about happiness should not be a focus in ethical thought, because ethics should be universal while happiness may involve very different modes of life for different individuals.
 He also believed this approach was necessary if an ethical theory was to avoid becoming 'heteronomous'; that is, locating the source of proper moral motivation outside of properly moral concerns.

 Utilitarianism

-In 19th century Britain, Jeremy Bentham and John Stuart Mill advocated utilitarianism, the view that right actions are those that are likely to result in the greatest happiness of the greatest number.
+In 19th century Britain, Jeremy Bentham and John Stuart Mill advocated utilitarianism, the view that right actions are those that are likely to result in the greatest happiness and well-being of the greatest number.
 Utilitarianism remains popular in the twenty-first century.

 Both Kantianism and Utilitarianism provide ethical theories that can support contemporary liberal political developments, and associated enlightenment ways of conceiving of the individual.
+Various variants of utilitarianism have developed this ethical system further, such as two-level utilitarianism, which combines considerations of the outcomes of principles and rules alongside those of individual acts or decisions, and negative utilitarianism, which is focused on minimizing the total amount of suffering rather than maximizing well-being.